“Humanity must perforce prey on itself,

 My master calls me, I must not say no” (5.3 320-321).

-Presumably, Kent departs on his journey unto death where he will join his master (Lear) by falling on his sword like a loyal antique Roman.
-However, another possible interpretation of Kent’s final words is that his Master is actually the King of France, whom Kent considers an ally.
-Indeed, Kent and France were close enough in alignment that Kent was the earl who extended the fateful invitation for France to invade England during the reign of Goneril, Regan, and Edmund –is this not a kind of treason?
-Perhaps now Kent foresees trouble on the horizon in this divided kingdom.
-His loyalties and motivations throughout the play have been murky.
-At any rate, he refuses to accept the request to rule the kingdom.
-In this sobering scene, the last three men standing are disinclined to the assume the burden of power.
-The crown lies heaviest on those who truly understand its immense gravitas.
+Presumably, Kent departs on his journey unto death where he will join his master (the late King Lear) by falling on his sword like a true loyal antique Roman.
+However, another possible interpretation of Kent’s final words suggest that his Master might actually be the King of France, whom Kent considers an ally.
+Indeed, Kent and France were close enough in alignment that Kent was the earl who extended the fateful invitation for France to invade England during the tumultuous reign of Goneril, Regan, and Edmund –is this not treason?
+Perhaps now Kent foresees trouble on the horizon in his divided kingdom.
+His loyalties and motivations throughout the play have been murky and it is at least possible to suggest he prefers a French king in England.
+At any rate, he refuses to accept his own rule over the kingdom.
+In this sobering scene, the last three men standing are all disinclined to the assume the burden of power, for the crown lies heaviest on those who truly understand its immense gravitas.

-Lastly, as is standard in Shakespeare, the final words of the play are reserved for the highest-ranking character left standing.
-In Macbeth it is Malcolm, in Hamlet it is Fortinbras, and in King Lear it is Edgar, the “philosopher” who wore many disguises, and restored faith in justice among the older generation, before ultimately ending the kingdom’s tyranny as a champion in battle.
-He possesses both strength of wits as well as strength of arms.
+Lastly, as is typical in Shakespeare’s tragedies, the final words of the play are reserved for the highest-ranking character left standing.
+In Macbeth it is Malcolm, in Hamlet it is Fortinbras, and in King Lear it is Edgar, the “philosopher” who wore many disguises and restored faith in justice among the older generation.
+It is he who ultimately brings an end to the kingdom’s tyranny as a champion in battle.
+He possesses both strength of wit as well as strength of arms.
 Like Henry V, Edgar is Shakespeare’s warrior-king.
 However, the play King Lear is not merely a simple-minded hero’s tale, wherein good triumphs over evil.
-Its heroes are courageous, though they are entrapped by nature and fate.
-The heroism of Lear and Cordelia is cut down in the end and the play concludes in a somber funeral –redemption is not fully brought to the kingdom.
+In King Lear heroes are courageous, though they are entrapped by nature and fate.
+The heroism of Lear and Cordelia is cut down in the end and the play concludes in a somber funeral –in this case, redemption is not fully brought to the kingdom.
 In his final words, Edgar laments that the “oldest hath borne most” while “we that are young shall never see so much or live so long.”
 Edgar’s outlook is grim.
 His troubles with France are far from over, and internal divisions still persist within the kingdom.
-It should be noted that none of the surviving men are married –neither Edgar, Kent, nor Albany—and more importantly, none of them have any children.
+It should also be noted that none of the surviving men are married –neither Edgar, Kent, nor Albany—and more importantly, none of them have any children.
 How can a regime survive if it does not produce offspring?
 The unnatural cruelty of Goneril and Regan is evil precisely because it has the power to destroy rather than to create or produce issue.
 It is the opposite of natural because it does not provide fertile ground for the future.
-This is where custom relies upon nature –the two are distinct, yet both rely upon each other in unique ways.
+This is where custom relies upon nature –the two are distinct, yet both rely upon one another in unique ways.
 In drawing our attention to nature (physis) and custom (nomos) throughout the play, Shakespeare also points us toward the fact that custom and the rule of law often rely upon a natural foundation of birth, growth, reproduction, and old age.
-There is a natural cycle to life, and likewise there is also a natural cycle to the body politic.
+There is a natural cycle to human life, and likewise there is also a natural cycle to the body politic.
 Perhaps it was optimistic albeit foolish for Lear to believe that his throne could easily be divided according to a “love test,” exposing him to the mercies of the merciless.
 Rulers would do well to look toward Natural Right and learn the lessons of King Lear in order to avoid a similar unnatural upheaval in which the young overthrow the old.
-The revolutionary spirit –children turned against their parents– returns again and again in classical philosophy as a point of grave concern, it is memorably explored by Plato and Aristophanes.
-It represents a chaotic revolutionary zeal which is unleashed by those who claim not to bring peace but a sword, thereby turning sons against fathers.
-In closing, the greatest tragedy of all in King Lear is the necessity of politics.
+The revolutionary spirit –children turning against their parents– returns again and again in classical philosophy as a point of grave concern.
+It was memorably explored by both Plato and Aristophanes in ancient Athens.
+Revolution represents a chaotic revolutionary zeal which is unleashed by those who claim not to bring peace but a sword, thereby turning sons against fathers.
+Its proponents are not to be trusted.
+In closing, the greatest tragedy of all in King Lear is the tragic awareness of the necessity of politics.
 In many respects, we are trapped by our need for governance.
-Like a tempest set to strike ancient Briton, Lear foresaw chaos coming to his kingdom, especially if he was to follow custom and hand his crown down to his first-born, Goneril.
-But when Lear attempts to delicately steer the ship of state toward a more balanced state off affairs, the kingdom is nevertheless struck by a tempest of its own.
-Sometimes all that stands between the rule of ghastly people like Goneril, Regan, and Edmund, is the courage of people like King Lear, who despite his best efforts, unintentionally allows for the rule of the worst among us.
+Like a tempest which is set to strike ancient Briton, Lear foresaw chaos coming to his kingdom, especially if he was to follow custom and hand down his crown to his first-born Goneril.
+But when Lear attempts to delicately steer his ship toward a more balanced state of affairs, the kingdom is nevertheless struck by a foul tempest anyway.
+Sometimes all that stands in the way of the rule of ghastly people like Goneril, Regan, and Edmund, is the courage of people like King Lear, who despite his best efforts, unintentionally allows for the rule of the worst.

 For this reading I used the impressive Arden edition of Shakespeare’s King Lear along with Paul Cantor’s excellent lectures.